dynamsoft-docs/capture-vision-docs-mobile/introduction/index.md

 ### Intergrate Multiple Features

-When extracting the content, the result or intermediate result of one Dynamsoft product might benefits the processing of another product.
+When processing an image and reading its content, the result or intermediate result of one Dynamsoft product might benefits the processing of another product.
 For example:

 - The localization result of a barcode can support the localization of label text.
 - Quad detection result produced by DDN might help the localization of label text.